light colored wood

 Distinctive Grain Patterns

-Prominent medullary rays create “tiger fleck” figure in quartersawn boards for subtle movement.
+Prominent medullary rays create a “tiger fleck” figure in quartersawn boards for subtle movement.
 That character pairs well with light wood stain colors like pale oak or raw-look finishes that keep the wood color light.

 5. Beech, Birch, and Poplar: Versatile Light Hardwoods